 Display

-You can even adjust the colors of the display.
+You can tune the display colors to suit the light.

 Features

-Its built-in GPS lets you mark waypoints [R], create routes, and see your boat speed at a glance.
+The built-in GPS marks waypoints [R], builds routes, and shows boat speed at a glance.

 Is the Garmin Striker Plus 4 for You?